Instructions: To obtain your Food Sustainability badge, it is recommended that you complete the following by November 30, 2022.

 Prerequisite Action: Create a Meal Using Food Items Already in Your Kitchen

 Description: Reduce food waste by using food items in your fridge, pantry, or both to make a meal.
-Use Yummly, or a similar app, to input food items from your pantry (or any local food pantry such as Weber Cares Pantry) to generate a personalized recipe.
+Use Yummly, Super Cook, or a similar app, to input food items from your pantry (or any local food pantry such as Weber Cares Pantry) to generate a personalized recipe.

 Time Commitment: 1 hour